fullscreen-triangle/combine-harvester/README.md

 ## Summary of Contributions

-This white paper has presented DomainFusion, a comprehensive framework for combining domain-expert LLMs to address complex, interdisciplinary problems.
+This white paper has presented Combine Harvester, a comprehensive framework for combining domain-expert LLMs to address complex, interdisciplinary problems.
 Our key contributions include: